-A private company limited by shares can be incorporated in Hong Kong by filing with the Companies Registry a specific incorporation form and business registration application notice, together with a copy of the company's articles of association, and paying the prescribed registration fee and levy (section 67, Companies Ordinance; sections 5A and 5D, Business Registration Ordinance).
+A private company limited by shares is incorporated by:

+- Filing with the Companies Registry: - a specific incorporation form; - a business registration application notice; and - a copy of the company's articles of association. - Paying the prescribed registration fee and levy.

+(Section 67, Companies Ordinance; sections 5A and 5D, Business Registration Ordinance.)

-The incorporation form contains particulars relating to the company, such as:
+The incorporation form contains details of the company, such as:

-- Its proposed name and registered address.

-- Share capital and initial shareholdings.
+- Its proposed name and registered address. - Share capital and initial shareholdings.

-- Rights attached to shares (if there is more than one class of shares).
+- Rights attached to the shares (if there is more than one class of shares).

 - Particulars of the company's:

 - founding members;

 - · first company secretary; and

 - first directors.